 I can barely keep track of how many people are in my immediate family—somewhere in the thirties and growing, when you count siblings, spouses, their children, and their children’s spouses and kids.
 Yes, we got the “go forth and multiply” memo.

 I’ve been hosting Thanksgiving for several years now for those of my family who can make it to the Berkshires.
-While the classic turkey and trimmings are expected, the hit of the day is always the vegetables and interesting side dishes that add a little spice and heat.
+While the classic turkey and trimmings are expected, the hit of the day is always the vegetables and interesting side dishes that add flavor and zest to the meal.
 When serving a variety of people of various ages, tastes, and dietary needs, attention to side dishes will invite the vegan, gluten-free, and dairy-free people you love to feel included in the celebration.

 For many, overindulging in sweetness and fat at Thanksgiving can set the stage for a six-week bacchanal of holiday treats.
 To steer toward balance and away from fat and sugar overload, try heeding the Ayurvedic wisdom of serving the six tastes: sweet, sour, salty, bitter (think greens), pungent (think hot peppers), and astringent (think popcorn or eggplant).